Aalisha2004/Binary-to-Decimal-Converter-in-Java/README.md

+# Binary to Decimal Converter in Java

-# This repository contains a simple Java program that converts a binary number (entered as an integer) into its decimal equivalent.
+This repository contains a simple Java program that converts a binary number (entered as an integer) into its decimal equivalent.
 It demonstrates basic understanding of number systems and manipulation of digits using loops and arithmetic operations in Java.

 **📋 Description**
 The program accepts a binary number as an integer input from the user and calculates its decimal representation.
 The conversion logic is implemented manually using math operations (i.e., without using Java's built-in methods like Integer.parseInt(bin, 2)), making it useful for beginners to understand binary-to-decimal conversion.